The Expert Leads are responsible for ensuring that:

 Professor Jim Watson is Professor of Energy Policy and Research Director at the University College London Institute of Sustainable Resources.
 He was Director of the UK Energy Research Centre from 2013 to 2019, and Director of the Sussex Energy Group, University of Sussex from 2008 to 2013.
 Jim has 20 years’ research experience on climate change, energy and innovation policy.
 He frequently advises the UK government and other organisations.
 He is a Fellow of the Academy of Social Sciences, a judge for the Queens Awards (sustainable development) and a member of the government’s fossil fuel price assumptions panel.
 Jim has received particular support in the part of his Expert Lead role relating to the 'How we travel' theme from Jillian Anable, Professor of Transport and Energy at the University of Leeds, and a co-Director of the UK Energy Research Centre.
 Jillian is a member of Climate Assembly UK's Academic Panel.

-Professor of Environmental Psychology, University of Cardiff, and Director of the UK Centre for Climate Change and Social Transformations
+Professor of Environmental Psychology, University of Bath, and Director of the UK Centre for Climate Change and Social Transformations

 Professor in Practice, Lancaster University